 Preliminary voting results will be announced at the Annual Meeting.
 Final voting results will be published on a Current Report on Form 8-K filed within four business days after the Annual Meeting.

 ELECTRONIC ACCESS TO PROXY STATEMENT AND ANNUAL REPORT

-This proxy statement and Equinix's annual report on Form 10-K are available on-line at http://investor.equinix. com/phoenix.zhtml?c=122662&p=proxy.
+This proxy statement and Equinix's annual report on Form 10-K are available on-line at Proxy.equinix.com.

 Delivery of Documents to Stockholders Sharing an Address